MrHedmad/kerblam/docs/CONTRIBUTING.md

 If you are unsure on what something does, and cannot decypher the code, please open an issue - the code probably needs some refactoring if you feel that way.

+## Testing
+Tests are of two types, integration or unit tests.
+Both are run with `cargo test`.
+Unit tests are your standard doc tests and unit tests, just write them in as you'd normally would.

+Kerblam! is also tested against [the kerblam-examples examples](https://github.com/MrHedmad/kerblam-examples).
+Each example is in a directory (e.g. `examples/my_example`) with a `run` bash script that runs the example and rolls it back.
+`cargo test` checks out the *current* version of `kerblam-examples` and runs the `run` scripts, checking:
+- If the `run` script exited successfully;
+- If the number or content of the files in the repo has changed from before the `run` script was executed.

+To add a new example/test, write the example (see the `kerblam examples` repo), add the `run` script to the example and add the `run_example_named!` or `run_failing_example_named!` macro with the name of the example, e.g.
+`run_example_named!("my_example")`.

+These integration tests are also run by cargo when you `cargo test`.
+They run locally on your machine, so you should make sure that you have properly installed kerblam!, including both docker and podman executables.

+If you find that one of these tests has failed, please be sure that it is not due to your specific environment before starting the debug process.

 ## Contributions
 Currently, the Kerblam! maintainer is [MrHedmad](https://github.com/MrHedmad).
 There are no other maintainers.
 All contributions are listed below